ddanrob/portfolio-content/blogs/2025-06-17-making-minigames-kotlin/index.md

 *2025-06-17 • ~6 min read*

 Four years ago I (ddan) kicked off the **HorizonEvents** minigame project with nothing more than command blocks and datapacks.
 That solo, scrappy approach let me publish fast, gather feedback, and avoid the rabbit-hole of plugin APIs.
-Back then the minigames ran on a tiny VPS I managed myself and were bridged into the **Hallowed Survival** lobby so friends could hop in without switching servers.
-The code still lives on hardware I control, but today that instance is federated with the **Horizon Ventures** network—same autonomy, far bigger audience.
+Back then the minigames were hosted on a small Apex Minecraft Hosting server and were bridged into the **Hallowed Survival** lobby so friends could hop in without switching servers.
+The code still lives on rented hardware at Apex—soon migrating to Pebble Hosting and maybe one day a VPS—but today that instance is federated with the **Horizon Ventures** network—same autonomy, far bigger audience.
 As the project expanded I pulled in an awesome team of builders to sculpt maps and aesthetics, while I stayed laser-focused on the code.
 But once our ideas—and the player counts—grew, those lovingly hacked-together datapacks began to creak.
 In late 2024 we hit the ceiling and decided to rewrite everything as a **Kotlin plugin for Paper**.
 The result is **HorizonEvents**, a data-driven, hot-reloadable framework that powers Freeze Tag, Endless Maze, Capture the Flag, Spleef, and every new idea we throw at it.
+That first release—version 1.0—was very much a learning experiment.
+It works but only supports a single server and lobby, so a big influx of players would bottleneck things.
+I'm rewriting it now as version 2.0 with multi-server support to eliminate those lag issues and add every feature I've dreamed of.

 ---